georgiagrayland/Tennis-Legend/README.md

 * Navigation bar featured at the top of the page, showing the name of the website in the left corner: Tennis Legend.
 This links to the home page.
 * Other navigation links are to the right: Home, Event Details, Who’s Playing, and Sign Up, which link to different sections of the site.
 * The Navigation Text is in a sport-style font, in a color that contrasts with the background of the navigation section.
-* he navigation clearly shows the user the name of the website and makes the different sections of information available easy to find and move between.
+* The navigation clearly shows the user the name of the website and makes the different sections of information available easy to find and move between.

 ![Navigation Bar](readme-assets/tennis-legend-nav.png)

 ## Index Page

-* The hero image and overlaid text draw the users attention to the fact that this website is an information hub for the Grand Slam tennis tournaments.
+* The Hero Image and overlaid text draw the users attention to the fact that this website is an information hub for the Grand Slam tennis tournaments.
 * The text underneath outlines the name of each Grand Slam tournament throughout the year and some facts on why the user should be interested in them.

 ![Hero Image](readme-assets/tennis-legend-hero-image.png)